uPortal-Attic/uportal-home/README.md

 ```
 The role of `manager-script` gives them the ability to use the `/text` api from Tomcat.

-Read more about that here: http://tomcat.apache.org/maven-plugin-2.0/tomcat7-maven-plugin/plugin-info.html
+Read more about how this works in [Tomcat documentation][Tomcat docs re Maven plugin].

 With this you can run `mvn tomcat7:deploy` or `mvn tomcat7:redeploy` if you have already deployed it once.
 We also wrote a script for this.
 Just run `./build.sh`